Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 A. Volume incentives

 For attracting cargo-specific volumes, an amount per container or a special dwell time arrangement can be developed to bring in a specific shipper in partnership with its preferred shipping line.
 A terminal operator can develop volume incentives for specific market segments.
-Some examples of rate incentives for feeder traffic:
+Some examples of rate incentives for feeder traffic include:

 - Start-up incentives.
 Fixed sum or an amount per container and possibly limited to a pre-defined utilization percentage of the capacity of the targeted service.